 Once a sleepy regional capital, Bangalore today is a modern metropolis that will come as a big surprise to those who are visiting for the first time.
 Also known as Bengaluru, the capital of Karnataka is the technological hub of India and the very place where the country’s new, confident and global identity is being forged.
 Although the city might somewhat lack in historical sites, its buzzing and liberal atmosphere provides the perfect base for exploring the beautiful temples and palaces of the Deccan.

 The site of former Indian, Portuguese and Dutch settlements, today’s Chennai was established by the British in the 17th century as a trading port.
 This colonial town, formerly known as Madras, has since grown into India’s fourth-largest city and the capital of the Indian state of Tamil Nadu.
-Home to a colonial fort and an array of beautiful temples, monuments and churches, water sports and amusement parks, street markets and shopping centers, fine dining and luxury hotels, as well as one of the longest sandy beaches in the world.
-This bustling and colorful Indian city is bound to have something on offer for everyone!
+This bustling and colorful Indian city is bound to have something on offer for everyone.

-Delhi is a thoroughly inscrutable onion of a city, every layer you peel off reveals an even deeper layer of history.
-Rebuilt eight times by its many conquerors, it has been the seat of the Hindu, Muslim and British Empires.
-All of them have left their mark in the architecture, customs, food and people of this relentless city.
-Now they are all undergoing a new transformation as the capital of modern India.
+Delhi is a thoroughly inscrutable onion of a city: every layer you peel off reveals an even deeper layer of history.
+Rebuilt eight times by its many conquerors, it has been the seat of the Hindu, Muslim and British empires.
+All of them have left their mark in the architecture, customs, food and people of this relentless city; all are undergoing a transformation in the capital of modern India.